-You should consult an experienced Tampa sexual abuse attorney as soon as possible regarding the applicable statute of limitations for your case.
+You should consult a Tampa sexual abuse attorney as soon as possible regarding the applicable statute of limitations for your case.

-It’s hard to know what to do, how to feel, or what your options are after a sexual assault.
-The first priority is to ensure that you are safe.
+It's hard to know what to do, how to feel, or what your options are after a sexual assault.
+The priority is to ensure your safety.

-After reporting sexual abuse to the police and receiving medical treatment, the next step should be contacting an experienced sexual abuse lawyer.
+After reporting sexual abuse to the police and receiving medical treatment, the next step should be contacting a sexual abuse lawyer.
 In fact, calling our Tampa sexual abuse lawyers even sooner might give you the support and legal advice you need to go through the reporting process.

-The state will handle the criminal prosecution of your abuser, but a lawyer will provide skilled and compassionate support with your civil claim.
-An experienced attorney can advise you of your legal options and guide you through the entire process.
-For a confidential, free case evaluation, contact Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman.
+The state will handle any criminal prosecution of your abuser, but a lawyer will provide skilled and compassionate support with your civil claim.
+While you are not legally required to hire a lawyer, an attorney can advise you of your legal options and guide you through the entire process.

 If You Suffered Sexual Abuse in Tampa, Don't Wait to Come Forward